onlyskin/kanjiapi.dev/README.md

 `$ curl https://kanjiapi.dev/v1/kanji/heisig`

+Note, there are four extra kanji in the heisig list labeled with '[alt]' after the normal keyword.
+These are the four official joyo variants of the missing JIS X 0208 kanji (the Heisig book series assigned these keywords to the JIS compatible characters, but a person looking for them could come from either the JIS compatible version or the official version).
+This is related to the extra four in the Joyo kanji list.

 #### List of kanji of a certain grade

 `$ curl https://kanjiapi.dev/v1/kanji/grade-1` (school grades 1-6, with grade 8 signalling remaining highschool grade)